ovh/docs/pages/platform/kubernetes-k8s/vrack-example-between-private-networks/guide.en-gb.md

 Connecting a Managed Kubernetes cluster to another service in the same private network in the vRack is an easier process, as no network configuration is needed.
 Please have a look to our [../vrack-example-k8s-and-pci/](Working with vRack example - Managed Kubernetes and Public Cloud instances) tutorial to see an example in action.

 In this tutorial, we are going to activate the vRack on a Public Cloud project.
 Then we will create a Managed Kubernetes cluster and a Public Cloud instance (PCI).
-Eventually, both of them will be added inside the vRack but in **different provate networks**.
+Eventually, both of them will be added inside the vRack but in **different private networks**.

 Then we are going to deploy a  [Wordpress](https://wordpress.org/){.external} on the Kubernetes cluster that will connect across the private networks using vRack, to the [MariaDB database](https://mariadb.org/) installed in the Public Cloud instance.

 **In this tutorial we are going to give you an example of how to use the OVHcloud [vRack](https://www.ovh.co.uk/solutions/vrack/) to connect a Managed Kubernetes cluster with a Public Cloud instance inside different private network.**

 > [!warning]
-> The method described in this tutorial is a **temporary workaround**.
-Our Managed Kubernetes team is working on a more streamlined solution, as explained in [this issue](https://github.com/ovh/public-cloud-roadmap/issues/116) in our [Public Cloud roadmap](https://github.com/ovh/public-cloud-roadmap/).
+> The method described in this tutorial is a **temporary one**, only required if you want to route traffic between different private networks in a single vRack.
+Our Managed Kubernetes team is working on a more streamlined solutionfor this adavanced use case, as explained in [this issue](https://github.com/ovh/public-cloud-roadmap/issues/116) in our [Public Cloud roadmap](https://github.com/ovh/public-cloud-roadmap/).
 >